-Eligibility: The Colonial National Historical Park is comprised of the Colonial Parkway Historic District, the Jamestown National Historic Site/Jamestown Historic District, and Yorktown and Yorktown Battlefield, each of which are discussed specifically below.
+- Eligibility: The Colonial National Historical Park is comprised of the Colonial Parkway Historic District, the Jamestown National Historic Site/Jamestown Historic District, and Yorktown and Yorktown Battlefield, each of which are discussed specifically below.
 The Colonial Parkway Historic District was listed on the National Register in 1966 under Criterion A and C. The Parkway is eligible under criterion A for its association with the early twentieth-century trends of recreation and conservation with respect to the NPS's conservation ethic as applied to historic resources and as an intact example of an early twentieth-century recreational parkway constructed partially in response to the popularity of recreational "motoring" during the period of construction.
 The Parkway is eligible under Criterion C for landscape architecture as an intact example of Parkway Design and for its architectural features, which reflect the Colonial Revival style utilized during the renovation of Colonial Williamsburg.
-The parkway exhibits integrity of setting, location, feeling, association, design, materials, and workmanship.

-- Effects: The Project has an adverse visual effect on certain portions of the Parkway in the APE adjacent to the James River which area not blocked by vegetation.
-The Project will detract from the resource's characteristics and integrity qualifying it for listing on the National Register. - Mitigation: Stip.
-II(e)(1)(A)(ii).
-Funds shall be allocated for landscape enhancement and shoreline improvement to preserve setting and feeling of the Colonial Parkway in a manner consistent with NPS's Cultural Landscape Inventory (2008), and to physically protect the integrity of the property. - Mitigation: Stip.
-II(e)(C)(i).
-Funds shall be allocated for heritage tourism enhancement projects for the Colonial National Historic Park that include additional visitor interpretation and visitor engagement opportunities.
+The parkway exhibits integrity of setting, location, feeling, association, design, materials, and workmanship. - Effects: The Project has an adverse visual effect on certain portions of the Parkway in the APE adjacent to the James River which area not blocked by vegetation.
+The Project will detract from the resource's characteristics and integrity qualifying it for listing on the National Register. - Mitigation: Stipulation III.b.1.A.
+Funds shall be allocated for landscape and viewshed enhancement projects and shoreline improvement activities to preserve setting and feeling of the Colonial Parkway in a manner consistent with its design, open and forested areas, other natural elements, and interpretive areas as documented in NPS's Cultural Landscape Inventory (2008), and to physically protect the integrity of the property.
+An alternative mitigation project is identifying specific landscape and viewshed enhancement, shoreline protection, and other projects that enhance the affected setting, feeling and overall understanding of the Jamestown Island-Hog Island-Captain John Smith Trail Historic District and thematically related areas including Jamestown Settlement and Fort Monroe in Stipulation III.b.7.-11.
+Funding for these alternative projects will be made available if these projects are pursued.
+Mitigation: Stipulation III.c.1.A.. - Funds shall be allocated for heritage tourism enhancement projects for the Colonial National Historic Park that include additional visitor interpretation and visitor engagement opportunities.
 These projects will enhance and improve the historic properties' setting and feeling and promote their preservation, educational, and recreational missions and strategies.
+An alternative mitigation project is identifying specific landscape and viewshed enhancement, shoreline protection, and other projects that enhance the affected setting, feeling and overall understanding of the Jamestown Island-Hog Island-Captain John Smith Trail Historic District and thematically related areas, including Fort Monroe and Chippokes Plantation State Park in Stipulation III.c.7.-11..
+Funding will be made available if these alternative projects are pursued.